Lotta Hitschmanova: Early life

-She worked for several newspapers (i.a. the French written Romanian newspaper L'Indépendance Roumaine) (see below) as well as the Yugoslavian government news agency.
+She worked for several newspapers (e.g. the French written Romanian newspaper L'Indépendance Roumaine) (see below) as well as the Yugoslavian government news agency.
 Her writings reflected her anti-Nazi sentiments.
 When the Germans seized a third of Czechoslovakia following the Munich Agreement of September 30, 1938 she left the country and returned to Paris.
 She eventually ended up in Brussels, Belgium.
 At this time she changed her last name to the Slavic variation Hitschmanova which sounded less like German.

 War years

 In Belgium, Dr. Hitschmanova worked as a journalist, but when the Germans invaded that country she escaped to France, eventually ending up in Marseille, where she was able to obtain employment with an immigration service that assisted refugees.
 One day, while queuing in Marseille's market over lunch hour, she fainted from fatigue and hunger.
 After regaining consciousness, Hitschmanova made her way to a medical clinic run by the Boston-based Unitarian Service Committee.
 This, says her biographer, Clyde Sanger, was her first contact with the organization.
 She became even more familiar with it in January 1942 when she was appointed liaison officer with the Czechoslovak relief agency, Centre d'Aide Tchécoslovaque, but not until 1945 would the USC become her life's major work and mission.

 In 1942, Lotta was able to escape from Europe by sailing from Lisbon to New York on a refugee-packed twin-screw steamer designed to carry bananas rather than passengers.
 After delivering a USC report to Boston, she quickly departed for Canada, which, unlike the United States, had granted her a visa.
 Lotta later said she reached Montreal "exhausted, with a feeling of absolute solitude in an entirely strange country ...
 I came with $60 in my pocket.
 I had an unpronounceable name.
 I weighed less than 100 lbs, and I was completely lost."

 She was not lost for long, for on her fourth day in Canada she managed to obtain a secretarial job with a Montreal firm.
 Within three months she was in Ottawa working as a postal censor for the Department of War Services.
 She joined the Czechoslovak National Alliance and helped raise money for Czech War Services in London, England.
 She also worked briefly for the United Nations Relief and Rehabilitation Administration.
 After the war ended, Hitschmanova was offered several jobs including one involving the rehabilitation of children in Czechoslovakia.
 When she learned that her parents had perished in a holding camp en route to the Auschwitz concentration camp she decided to stay in Canada.
 She found that her sister Lilly had moved to Israel and later on, Lilly relocated to Canada.